 Solid and direct feeling

-Sitting at bottom of the SRAM range, the SRAM Level T is another brake you’ll find equipped on many lower priced mountain bikes.
+Sitting at the cheaper end of the SRAM range, the SRAM Level is another brake you’ll find equipped on many lower priced mountain bikes.